-On the face of it, it’s not hard to see why this one has been hit hard.
-I mean the company has exposure to severely disrupted sectors of the economy.
+On the face of it, it’s not hard to see why this one has been hit hard: it has clear exposure to severely disrupted sectors of the economy.
 Take live sports for instance, much of which is now cancelled.
 The loss of the NCAA men’s basketball tournament, to take just one example, is estimated to cost CBS $350m in advertising revenue.

 The motion picture industry is another one.
 Paramount Pictures, though not a huge source of overall company profit, will surely take a hit given movie theaters all over the world are closing their doors.
 Indeed the release of A Quiet Place Part II has already been moved to later in the year.